 - The largest component of cash used in operating activities was payments to employees for salaries/wages and benefits, which is increased from the prior year.
-Just over \$10.2 million was paid in FY 2023. - Another significant component of operating cash flows was payments to suppliers.
-This cash outflow of approximately \$3 million represents the cost of doing business as a public college. - ◆ The largest cash inflows from operating activities included approximately \$5.5 million in tuition and fees, an increase of 5.7% from the prior year, and about \$1.3 million in state, private, and federal grants. - State appropriations are categorized as cash flows from noncapital financing activities.
-This is an income of approximately \$6 million of positive cash flow. - The cash used in capital and related financing activities is primary made up of purchases of capital assets.
+Just over \$8.2 million was paid in FY 2024. - Another significant component of operating cash flows was payments to suppliers.
+This cash outflow of approximately \$5.8 million represents the cost of doing business as a public college. - The largest cash inflows from operating activities included approximately \$5.4 million in tuition and fees, a slight decrease of 1.6% from the prior year, and about \$1.3 million in state, private, and federal grants. - State appropriations are categorized as cash flows from noncapital financing activities.
+This is an income of approximately \$6 million of positive cash flow. - The cash used in capital and related financing activities is primary made up of purchases of capital assets. - Investment Income Comprised of a combination of various amortizing CDs and treasury bills.